Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 ### User permissions

+When we go to the ```Permissions``` tab in our ```Users``` we will get an overview of all permissions our users had in the Menu structure.
+Or when creating a new user we have the option to select a ```User Role```.
+Zabbix has 4 different ```User Roles``` built-in.
+There is a User role, Admin role, Super admin role and a Guest role.

+The Guest role is a role with very strict access limitations.
+Its a role intended to user for accesss to zabbix without any user account.
+I never advice using this role unless you know what you are doing as you open your GUI to users without any authorization.
+This could leak potential sensitive data like hostnames, IP, ..... .

-Choosing a ```User type``` is one thing based on the ```User type``` we have chosen our user will have more or less rights in our main menu.
-But there is another thing choosing the ```User Type``` also has in impact on the rights each user has.
+Choosing a ```User type``` is one thing based on the ```User type``` we choose, our user will have more or less rights in our main menu.
+But there is another important part when choosing the ```User Type```.
+This also has in impact on the rights each user has on host groups.
 For example a regular user an only have read only right or none, A Zabbix admin user can have full, read only or no right and a Zabbix Super Admin always has full rights on host groups and his rights on the host groups cannot be revoked.

 Here is an overview of every user and his rights: